Dirty AC or furnace filters are the number one problem when forced-air heating and cooling systems don’t work right.

-But, on the downside, as filters become clogged with dust and debris, they block the free flow of air, drastically reducing the system’s efficiency.
-Properly maintaining filters is an important way to keep your heating and cooling as affordable as possible.
-Replace or clean the forced-air system filters every six months unless they become clogged with dust sooner.
+Properly maintaining furnace or AC filters is an important way to keep your heating and cooling as affordable as possible.
+Clean permanent filters or replace disposable forced-air system filters every six months unless they become clogged with dust sooner.

-2Position the new replacement filter in the register with the airflow arrows pointed in toward the ductwork.
+3 Position the new replacement filter in the register with the airflow arrows pointed in toward the ductwork.
 Replace the grille and latch it.

-1Turn off the power to the unit.
+1 Turn off the power to the furnace or air handler.
 Look for the door or panel that conceals the blower; sometimes this is marked “Filter.”
 Lift this door or panel off of its holding hooks or unscrew its retaining screws to remove it.

 Check to see whether it is a disposable filter or intended to be cleaned and replaced—this should be marked on the filter’s edge, along with directions for cleaning, if applicable.

-3Buy a replacement filter and slide it into place, noting the arrows stamped on the side that indicate the proper direction of airflow; be sure you face these toward the blower (away from the ductwork).
+3 Buy a replacement filter and slide it into place, noting the arrows stamped on the side that indicate the proper direction of airflow; be sure you face these toward the blower (away from the ductwork).
 Then replace the door to the cabinet.